In this blog, we’ll talk about the best places to sell used IT equipment.

 - Locate vendors

 Harness the power of the vendors.
-They are the specialist in handling used equipment and be willing to pay them for their expertise.
+Vendors are the specialists in handling used equipment.
+Their expertise is worth the price.
 If you choose the right vendor, they will probably liquidate the equipment and pay you for the pleasure.

 Your old equipment has value and we at Exit Technologies do our best to share the proceeds from the recycled equipment with the owner.
-We are so focused on the bottom line, we pay up to 80% of the wholesale value back to you.
+We pay up to 80% of the wholesale value back to you because we’re committed to your bottom line.

 Ask potential vendors these questions: